danieldavidreyes/RisingWave-Agent-Demo/README.md

 - `server/`: RisingWave MCP server implementation (cloned from risingwave-mcp)
 - `risingwave-agent.py`: Main entry point for the agent
 - `client.py`: Client implementation for MCP communication

+## Troubleshooting

+If you encounter connection issues:
+1. Verify all environment variables are set correctly
+2. Check that RisingWave is running and accessible
+3. Ensure your Anthropic API key is valid
+4. Check the logs for specific error messages

 ## License